sdamaso/sdamaso/README.md

 ### Hi there, I'm Samuel 👋

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a student at the Universidad Politécnica de Madrid

 - 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other to expand my knoledge
-- 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and play guitar / drums

 ### Connect with me: